tokyojack/curriculum-vitae/README.md

 ## Technical Skills
 * Confident in Python 3, JavaScript, Java, PHP, and SQL
 * Experienced in C++, Golang, and C#
-* Skilled in MongoDB, MySQL, Redis, Node.js, Flask, Django, jQuery, Maven and Git
+* Skilled in MongoDB, MySQL, Redis, Node.js, Flask, Django, jQuery, Maven, Gradle and Git